getify/Functional-Light-JS/ch9.md

 Recursion is one of those programming techniques that most developers admit can be very powerful, but also most of them don't like to use it.
 I'd put it in the same category as regular expressions, in that sense.
 Powerful, but confusing, and thus seen as *not worth the effort*.

 I'm a big fan of recursion, and you can, too!
-My goal in this chapter is to convince you that recursion is an important tool that you should bring with you in your FP approach to code.
+Unfortunately, many examples of recursion focus on trivial academic tasks like generating Fibonacci sequences.
+If you're needing those kinds of numbers in your program -- and let's face it, that's not very common! -- you'll likely miss the big picture.

+As a matter of fact, recursion is one of the most important ways that FP developers avoid imperative looping and reassignment, by offloading the implementation details to the language and engine.
 When used properly, recursion is powerfully declarative for complex problems.

+Sadly, recursion gets far less attention, especially in JS, than it should, in large part because of some very real performance (speed and memory) limitations.
+Our goal in this chapter is to dig deeper and find practical reasons that recursion should be front-and-center in our FP.

 ## Definition